 Introduction

 Improving the spectral detail of earth observation from Remotely Piloted Aircraft Systems (RPAS) can greatly expand its potential for use in vegetation monitoring and specifically in precision agriculture.
 Due to the high spatial resolution the image product pixels can be very pure increasing the detection sensitivity to small anomalies in the field.
-This allows supplying detailed crop status information of the crop in the form of an action and information map to the farmer containing the spatial variability over the complete field in terms of for instance plant health, vegetation stress or the presence of diseases and the evolution of them as a function of time when multiple missions are being executed.
-The advantage of hyperspectral systems in comparison to multispectral systems is that anomalies can be detected at an earlier stage to support a fast reaction and suitable counteracting measures.
+This allows supplying detailed crop status information to the farmer of the crop in the form of an action and information containing the spatial variability over the complete field in terms of for instance plant health, vegetation stress or the presence of diseases and the evolution of them as a function of time when multiple missions are being executed.
+The advantage of hyperspectral in comparison to multispectral systems is that anomalies can be detected at an earlier stage to support a fast reaction and suitable counteracting measures.

 Traditional hyperspectral pushbroom imagers observe a single line on the ground through a slit in the optical system dispersing the light and projecting it at a 2-dimensional detector.
 All spectral bands are simultaneously recorded for every ground location and a scanning motion is required to cover the area of interest.
-Although such devices are already available for RPAS and have already been flown on fixed- and rotary-wing platforms, they require high accuracy IMU and GNSS information, that comes usually with the weight and cost of the device, to build geometrically correct image product.
+Although such devices are already available for RPAS and have already been flown on fixed- and rotary-wing platforms, the construction of geometrically correct image products requires high accuracy IMU and GNSS information which, usually comes along with the weight and cost of the device.

 Interference filters with varying thickness are an alternative technology which allows constructing very compact hyperspectral imagers.
 When deposited as a wedge on a substrate and mounted close to a detector, this results in LVF (Linear Variable Filter) hyperspectral instruments.
 More recently, direct deposition of filters onto detectors has allowed creating different spatial configurations of the filters, including mosaic, tiled and stepwise line filters.
 Stepwise line filters typically have a small (e.g. 8) number of lines with the same spectral band.
 In an LVF based imager every pixel row in the image corresponds to a different spectral band as well as a different location on the ground.
 A scanning motion is required not only to cover the area of interest, but also to retrieve the complete spectrum for every point on the ground.

 Such stepwise line filter is used in the COmpact hyperSpectral Imaging system (COSI) designed and developed by VITO.
 The system is designed to be operated on small remotely piloted aircraft systems (RPAS), with a payload capacity of less than 500g.
 This lightweight innovative camera system is sensitive to very subtle vegetation spectral differences and plant height differences.
 A photogrammetry based processing solution transforms the raw images as acquired by the camera into action and information maps indicating the status of the vegetation to support health, anomaly, disease and stress detection in an early phase.
-Based on this action and information maps variable rate treatments in the agricultural fields are expected to be optimized.
+These action and information maps are expected to support decision making, and as such allow for more site and time specific field management.

 COSI system